luisibanez/open-source-databases-tutorial/source/M/Installation.rst

    cd gtm_V55000

-Then proceed to decompress te file with the command
+Then proceed to decompress the file with the command

 ::

     tar xzvf ../gtm_V55000_linux_x8664_pro.tar.gz

-This will extract of the files of the distribution insde of the gtm_V55000 directory.
+This will extract of the files of the distribution inside of the gtm_V55000 directory.

 Configure